Vaccinations

 Elderly people receiving the Moderna vaccine against COVID-19 in Rome, Italy

-Rome, Italy (Photo: Simona Granati – Corbis/Corbis via Getty Images)
+Mass vaccinations in Rome, Italy (Photo: Simona Granati – Corbis/Corbis via Getty Images)

-Likewise, a quarter of Italians do not rate recommended shots as essential and just over 45% of the population thinks vaccinations are only important for children.
+Likewise, a quarter of Italians do not rate recommended shots as essential, and just over 45% of the population thinks vaccinations are only important for children.
 Moreover, a third of the population (32%) believes that vaccines weaken the immune system or cause the disease they protect against (34%).

 Especially people over the age of 50 are hesitant to get optional vaccines.
 For example, only 56% choose to get a standard flu vaccine.
 Similarly, just 14% of people received the pneumococcal vaccine, and a mere 10% protected themselves against herpes zoster or shingles.